intel-iot-devkit/computer-vision-inference-tutorials/0-setup/README.md

 ## What you’ll learn
   * How to check your system requirements for a Intel® Computer Vision SDK installation.
+  * How to install the OpenCL Runtime Package
-  * How to install the Intel® CV SDK with optional GPU capabilities
+  * How to install the Intel® CV SDK
   * How to verify the Intel® CV SDK installation

 ## Gather your materials